AI Semantic Response Guard

 AI Gateway Enterprise: This plugin is only available as part of our AI Gateway Enterprise offering.

 The AI Semantic Response Guard plugin extends the AI Prompt Guard plugin by filtering LLM responses based on semantic similarity to predefined rules.
-It helps prevent unwanted or unsafe responses when serving llm/v1/chat, llm/v1/completions, or llm/v1/embeddings requests through Kong AI Gateway.
+It helps prevent unwanted or unsafe responses when serving llm/v1/chat, llm/v1/completions, or llm/v1/embeddings requests through AI Gateway.

 You can use a combination of allow and deny response rules to maintain integrity and compliance when returning responses from an LLM service.